morrissey college of arts and sciences

 - Calculus I (MATH1100)

 Students who received a score of 5 on the AP exam in their senior year of high school and wish to consider advanced placement may enroll in BIOL3040 in place of BIOL2000.
-Freshman should enroll in BIOL2010 first semester (there is no AP substitution for BIOL2010), and take BIOL3040 in the second semester, if they wish to continue with the AP substitution for BIOL2000.
+Freshmen should enroll in BIOL2010 first semester (there is no AP substitution for BIOL2010), and take BIOL3040 in the second semester, if they wish to continue with the AP substitution for BIOL2000.
 The AP substitution does not reduce the total number of credits for the major; students will still need a total of 30 credits in biology courses.

-With Department approval, students may apply ONE course taken either abroad or during a summer session to their biology elective requirements.
+With Department approval, students may apply ONE course taken either abroad or during an off-campus summer session to their biology elective requirements.
 To be considered as a possible substitute for a biology elective, a course must be a second level course with published biology prerequisites and not be an introductory level course or a course intended for professional study or for non-biology majors.
 As an exception, students studying abroad for two full academic semesters may apply two courses taken abroad to the biology elective requirement.

 Research is a fundamental aspect of undergraduate training in the sciences, and the Biology Department actively encourages interested majors to take advantage of the undergraduate research programs that are available.
 There are two distinct options for engaging in research activity.